trhodeos/avettbrotherstabs/A_Lot_of_Moving.md

+---
+layout: tab
+title: A Lot of Moving
+---
 # A Lot of Moving

 A lot of (G)movin’; a lot of (D)rollin’; a lot of (G)drivin’; a lot of